AhmadEls/pricing-revenue-leakage-analysis/README.md

 ---

 ## Project Structure
-python/ - Jupyter notebooks (analysis & insights) sql/ - SQL-style queries and KPI logic powerbi/ - Dashboards and visuals data/ - Dataset (excluded or sampled) assets/ - Images and screenshots
+- `powerbi/` – Power BI dashboard (.pbix)
+- `assets/` – PDF export of the dashboard
+- `python/` – Jupyter notebook for data understanding & EDA
+- `sql/` – SQL queries for churn analysis and KPIs
+- `data/` – Raw dataset (or sample, if excluded)

 ---